guisilver/KalahaWeb/README.md

-Java assignment for Bol.com - Building a web application that runs the game Kalaha.
+#Java assignment for Bol.com - Building a web application that runs the game Kalaha.

 Author: Guilherme Silveira Batista

 This project was created following the REST architecture.

-Tools used for this project:
+#Tools used for this project:

-JAVA 8 for the back-end
+-JAVA 8 for the back-end

-AngularJS for the front-end
+-AngularJS for the front-end

-RESTful Web Services in Java (Jersey implementation of JAX-RS 2.1 API) Jetty Server
+-RESTful Web Services in Java (Jersey implementation of JAX-RS 2.1 API)

-Usage:
+-Jetty Server

+#Usage:

 In order to run the application, execute the following maven command inside the project's directory